tienvv1234/react-query/README.md

 Data refetch only triggers for stale data
     - For example, component remount, window refocus
     - StaleTime translates to max age
-    - how to tolarate data potentially being out of date(we can set staleTime to 10 second to always refetch data)
+    - how to tolerate data potentially being out of date(we can set staleTime to 10 second to always refetch data)
     - So if anything happened that would ordinarily cause a refetch, but the data is not stale(fresh), then react query will not refetch the data, it will only be launched if the data is stale

 - staleTime: how long to consider data fresh